You are here: Urology Textbook > Kidneys > Malacoplakia

 - Urine culture, blood culture.

-- The radiological diagnosis depends on the affected organ and masses or filling defects are revealed (Ultrasound, intravenous urography, abdominal CT).
+- The radiological tests depend on the affected organ and reveal masses or filling defects (Ultrasound, intravenous urography, abdominal CT scan).

-- Do cystoscopy [malacoplakia of the bladder] or ureteroscopy and biopsy of lesions.
+- Cystoscopy [malacoplakia of the bladder] or ureteroscopy with biopsy of lesions.

 Treatment of Malacoplakia